 About half of respondents who told us that they used to commute by public transport indicated that they are looking to change modes post-pandemic (note that our survey sample skews heavily toward commuters who have access to a car).
 We think that transit agencies will have to work even harder to attract riders by providing personal protective equipment, improving sanitation, reducing crowding, and ventilating vehicles.
 Unfortunately, declines in ridership and in funding sources combined with rising costs may cause transit agencies to reduce service frequency and/or eliminate some routes, meaning that individuals who rely on transit for their transportation needs will experience a decrease in mobility and/or an increase in transportation costs.

-What might this mean for… bike commuting?
+What might COVID-19 mean for… bike commuting?

 The survey results indicate that the percentage of home-based work trips made by biking will increase—matching the intense interest in bicycling for recreational and utilitarian purposes over recent months.
 Even if this reflects the acceleration of a trend that was already underway, it may behoove local communities to consider a similar acceleration of plans to provide more continuity of their bicycle routes, pay more attention to the safety and comfort of people biking to work, and devote budget for higher levels of attention to the maintenance and operation of bicycle facilities